RADAR-base/RADAR-Docker/README.md

     HOTSTORAGE_PASSWORD=XXXXXXXX
     HOTSTORAGE_NAME=<mongodb-database>
     ```
-    > **Note**: These properties are used to initialise a MongoDB database from scratch and to establish a connection for Rest-API
+    > **Note**: These properties are used to initialise a MongoDB database from scratch and to establish a connection between MongoDB and Rest-API
  7. Modify topics and MongoDB configuration for Hot storage in `sink-mongo.properties`

     ```